RohanAppinventiv/RN-Bridge-App/package_base_folder/README.md

 yarn add quivio-transaction-processor
 ```

-### Android Setup
+## 🔧 Android Setup

-The package includes native Android libraries that need to be properly configured.
-Follow these steps:
+This package includes native Android libraries that require proper configuration.
+Follow these steps carefully:

-#### 1. Add dsiEMVAndroid.aar file
+### 1. Add Native Libraries

-First, add the `dsiEMVAndroid.aar` file to your `android/app/libs/` folder.
-This is a critical step as it contains the core EMV functionality.
+First, ensure the `dsiEMVAndroid.aar` file is present in your `android/app/libs/` folder.
+This file contains the core EMV functionality.

-**Note**: Make sure the `libs` folder exists in your `android/app/` directory.
-If it doesn't exist, create it first.
+**Important**: Create the `libs` folder if it doesn't exist in your `android/app/` directory.

-#### 2. Update settings.gradle
+### 2. Update settings.gradle

 Add the following lines to your `android/settings.gradle`: